 1. Paragraph Snippets

-These are short text blocks, usually 40-60 words.
-They answer “what” or “why” questions.
+These are short text blocks, usually 40-60 words, designed to capture clicks to Google properties.
+They answer “what” or “why” questions, which are crucial for organic search visibility.

-Example: “What is SEO?” might show: “SEO helps websites rank higher on Google by optimizing content.”
+Example: “What is SEO?” might show: “SEO helps websites rank higher on search engine results by optimizing content.”

 2. List Snippets

-Lists show steps or items.
-They answer “how to” or “best” queries.
+Lists show steps or items that can directly lead to clicks go to the open.
+They answer “how to” or “best” queries, aligning with user search intent.

 Example: “Best coffee makers” might list: “1.
 Keurig – Easy to use.
-2. Nespresso – Rich flavor.”
+2. Nespresso – Rich flavor, perfect for your content strategy.

 3. Table Snippets